RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/TimeMachineExample.md

 The reason for this is not obvious to me.
 My guess is that the final "bad" element is not deleted until after the tree is printed.
 I do not think that this bug will result in an absent element that should be present.
-If you find this second kind of behavior, please tell me at jackmaguire1444@gmail.com.